Sinamirshahi/snakeflex/README.md

 * **Python 3.x** - Any Python 3 installation
 * **Modern browser** - Chrome, Firefox, Safari, Edge

-*Note: The built binary has no Go dependencies and can run on any system with Python.*
+*Note: The built binary has embedded templates and no Go dependencies - runs on any system with Python.*

 ## 📦 Dependencies